msierraltav/fake-movie-db/README.md

 Now it's time for the last part, the frontend...

-(You could check the time of these messages by doing a commit blame or with git intelligence)
+(You could check the time of these messages by doing a commit blame or with git intellisense)

 For the Frontend, I chose DENO because it uses TypeScript by default, forcing me to use it.
 I installed SASS to work more comfortably with CSS.
 I know Tailwind but I prefer the control of more pure CSS.